johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 # Treatment Effect Projection
-Use a single model to estimate the ITE as estimated by any method above.
-The second-stage model can be a linear regression for interpretability or any single model to replace several models in the first stage.
+Use a single model in a second stage to estimate the ITE as estimated by any method above.
+The second-stage model can be a linear regression for interpretability or any single model, which then replaces multiple models used in the first stage in, for example, the k-model approach.

-## X-Learner
+## X-learner
 In settings where the treatment and control group vary in size, we may want to emphasize the conditional mean model estimated on the larger group.

 Construct a treatment estimate for the treatment and control group separately using the conditional mean model from the other group: